 Billions of people search the web every day.
 Search engine marketing (SEM for short) is how you can get your ads in front of these future customers where it counts: in premium spots on the first page of search results.
 You set your own budget and are charged only when your ad is clicked.
 This makes SEM an affordable way to reach more customers for businesses of all sizes — including yours.

-Since you are busy running your business, the Bing Ads Network helps you efficiently create, launch and manage your SEM ad campaign on Bing and partner sites.
-With Bing Ads, you can reach 160 million unique searchers in the U.S., who spend 25 percent more online than the average internet searcher.1
+Since you are busy running your business, Bing Ads helps you efficiently create, launch and manage your SEM ad campaign on Bing and partner sites.
+With Bing Ads, you can reach 145 million unique desktop searchers in the U.S., who spend 34% more online than the average internet searcher.1

 If you’ve seen ads appear at the top or right of search engines, then you already know what SEM is.
 When your ads display in these optimal, highly visible positions, your business can have an edge over your competition.
 Plus, most searchers only click on the first few results, which gives these premium ad spots a visual advantage to catch the attention of your future customers.

 Check out the SEM glossary to learn some of the most commonly used terms in search engine marketing.